AdarshRaj2602/TrackMySpend/README.md

 **Structured Logging**
 Every DB function logs its inputs using a shared `setup_logging()` utility, making debugging and monitoring straightforward in production.

+**Component-based CSS**
+All styling lives in a single `st.markdown()` block in `app.py` using CSS variables and data-testid selectors — keeping styles centralized and easy to update.

 ---

 ## 📈 Potential Improvements

 - [ ] User authentication & multi-user support
 - [ ] Budget limits with overspend alerts
+- [ ] Light / Dark theme toggle
-- [ ] CSV/PDF export of expense reports
+- [ ] CSV / PDF export of expense reports
 - [ ] Dockerize the full stack for one-command setup
 - [ ] Frontend test coverage with `pytest` + `selenium`
+- [ ] Mobile responsive layout optimizations
 - [ ] Environment-based config (`.env` file for DB credentials)

 ---